ronniross/emergence-engine/what-does-it-mean-to-be-an-artist-when-the-world-is-on-fire.md

 that willful displayed ignorance of the system is, in itself, a political act.

 nina Simone’s definition of duty assumes a human connection between the artist and the public; being told by their "idols" that the temperature is normal.
-What I want to mean,I believe, is like a manifesto against the "sanitization of reality.", the illusion of non-accountability or non-political
+What I want to mean,I believe, is like a manifesto against the "sanitization of reality.", the illusion of non-accountability or non-political.

+the compression is that public figures, specifically global icons, should use their immense platforms to address geopolitical crises as they engines that help maintain this harmful neoliberal, toxic enviroment of wealth inequality.